setupwitch/Pizza-Tower-EXtracted/README.md

 <details>
   <summary><h2>Project setup</h2></summary>

-  Due to Pizza Tower costing money, I have created a script which should prevent anybody from compiling and playing this build.
+  Due to Pizza Tower costing money, I have created a script which should prevent anybody from compiling and playing this build without owning a copy themselves.

   (OPTIONAL) Disable `Real-time protection` in Windows Security, since this is going to copy a large amount of files it is heavily recommended.